guilhermegarcia/guilhermegarcia/README.md

 ### Hi there 👋🏻

 I'm Guilherme D. Garcia.
-I'm a phonologist and I like data analysis 🙂
+I'm a phonologist and I like data analysis.

 - 👨🏻‍💻 I'm a professor at Université Laval, in Québec City
 - 🎓 I completed my PhD in Linguistics at McGill University